University of Massachusetts Lowell: Organization and administration

 The university is governed by a six-member executive cabinet, including and led by the chancellor.
 The current chancellor is Julie Chen, who was appointed in May 2022.
 Marty Meehan, former UMass Lowell Chancellor, is currently the president of the entire University of Massachusetts system.
 He assumed office in July 2015 after serving as the chancellor since September 2007.

 Academics

-The University of Massachusetts Lowell has an acceptance rate of 72 percent, a freshman retention rate of 85 percent, and a graduation rate of 63 percent.
+For undergraduate students, the University of Massachusetts Lowell has an acceptance rate of 72 percent, a freshman retention rate of 85 percent, and a graduation rate of 63 percent.
 In 2016, 87% of first-year students rated their overall educational experience as "good" or "excellent".
 The average combined SAT score (Critical Reading and Math) for incoming freshmen for fall 2018 was 1233, up nearly 150 points since fall 2010, and the average entering GPA was a 3.60, up from 3.18 in fall 2010.
 47% of undergraduate classes had 20 students or fewer in the fall 2018 semester.
-In 2018 UMass awarded a total of 2,798 Bachelor's, 1,102 Master's and 122 Doctoral degrees.
+In 2018, UMass awarded a total of 2,798 bachelor's, 1,102 master's, and 122 doctoral degrees.

-Tuition and fees

-The 2018–2019 annual tuition and fees for undergraduates were $15,180 (In State), $26,441 (New England Regional & Proximity) and $32,827 (Out of State).
-Graduate tuitions were $15,060, $22,871 and $26,840 respectively.
-As of the 2020–2021 school year the annual tuition and fees for undergraduates students are as follows, $15,698 (in state), $27,238 (New England/proximity), $33,624 (out of state), and lastly $36,525 (International).
-Graduate tuitions were $15,210, $23,021, $26,990, and $29,841 respectively.